Prohibited Political Activity - Click here for instructions on avoiding ethics violations related to political activity during this campaign season.

 - And others.

-The Ethics Officer was established by the Ethics Act in 2003.
+The Ethics Officer position was established by the Ethics Act in 2003.

 - Act as a liaison between the university and the Office of the Executive Inspector General (OEIG) and between the university and the Executive Ethics Commission (EEC).